 Scientists have known about H4CBD since the 1940s, but it’s only recently that this hydrogenated form of CBD entered the spotlight.³ As CBD has reached heights of popularity no one previously thought possible, demand for alternatives that might offer even-better benefits has arisen along with it.³

 Is H4CBD truly the dark horse that will supplant CBD as the dominant option on the market?
 Since CBD is so beloved and abundant, it’s unlikely.
-If it’s true that H4CBD is more potent than conventional CBD in certain ways, however, it will certainly carve out a niche that will need to be filled with products.
+If it’s true that H4CBD is more potent than conventional CBD in certain ways, it will certainly carve out a niche that requires new products.

-Instead of conceiving of H4CBD and CBD as enemies, consider their collective benefits: CBD could be there as the lower-strength, all-natural option while H4CBD would serve as the slightly-tweaked, higher-potency alternative.
+H4CBD and CBD may have distinct differences, but consider their collective benefits: CBD could be the traditional, lower-strength, all-natural option while H4CBD would serve as the slightly-tweaked, higher-potency alternative.
 As the modern cannabinoid pharmacopeia continues to evolve, both CBD and H4CBD will certainly play pivotal roles.

 H4CBD FAQs